flatpak/flatpak-builder-tools/node/README.md

 # flatpak-node-generator

 A more modern successor for flatpak-npm-generator and flatpak-yarn-generator, for Node 10+ only.
+Supports npm, yarn, and pnpm.
 (For Node 8, use flatpak-npm-generator and flatpak-yarn-generator.)

 **NOTE:** `--xdg-layout` was recently changed to be the default.
 In the stark